 Peter Pan's Flight doesn't need much description.
 It's a dark storybook ride where you fly through the story of Peter Pan.
 We're listing it separately from the other dark rides to note that it has Fastpass and tends to have one of the longer waits in the park.
-If you stay at a Disney hotel (we're fans of Disney's Sequoia Lodge), you might be lucky to be there at a time when this is the Extra Magic Hours ride.
+If you stay at a Disney hotel (we have a review of Disney's Sequoia Lodge), this is often an Extra Magic Hours ride.

 Alice's Curious Labyrinth [O]

-The labyrinth is one of the more creative attractions in Disneyland Paris.
-A medium-difficulty hedge maze filled with figures from Alice in Wonderland culminates in a trip up the Queen of Heart's Castle, which provides some of the better views of Disneyland Paris.
+Alice's Curious Labyrinth is one of the more creative attractions in Disneyland Paris (it is duplicated at Shanghai Disneyland).
+It is a medium-difficulty hedge maze filled with figures from Alice in Wonderland, culminating in a trip up the Queen of Heart's Castle, which provides some of the better views of Disneyland Paris.
 You can get lost in the maze, but you'll usually be able to follow the crowds to your destination.
 This is a must-do for the views and as a cool attraction not found in the United States.

 Le Pays des Contes de Fées (The Land of fairy Tales)

 A gem of Disneyland Paris, familiar to Disneyland regulars, the boat ride around the miniatures is in Storybook Land at the back of Fantasyland, and it features some great miniatures of Disney stories.
 We consider it a must-do when it has the minimum 5-minute wait, but we understand if you skip it.